Skip to content

 Teaching and assessment

 You will be taught via a combination of classroom modules and supervisor-supported independent study.
 Lectures are used to impart the core knowledge essential to each component of the course, while also, generally, being interactive.
 Analysis, problem-solving skills, and, most importantly, the application of knowledge to your own project are all developed through interactive seminars and workshops.
-On RSDP4001 and MHCA4001, both lectures and workshops are delivered principally via guest sessions in which the varied expertise of teaching staff across arts, humanities and the University as a whole will support the development of the broad, rounded skills that the MRes is designed to develop.
+On RTP405 and MHCA4001, both lectures and workshops are delivered principally via guest sessions in which the varied expertise of teaching staff across arts, humanities and the University as a whole supports the development of the broad, rounded skills that the MRes is designed to develop.
 Research skills are developed through classroom activities and assessments (as described above) but also in conjunction with supervisors on the supervisor-led modules MHCA4002 and MHCA4005.
 This close working with the supervisor, who will be an expert in your field of study, will foster the more specific research skills required for your subject.
 By successful completion of the course, you will be beginning to develop as an expert in your field.

 Meetings with personal academic tutors are scheduled on at least 8 occasions in the year (for full-time students) and approximately 4 (for part-time).
 The personal academic tutor is likely to be your supervisor.
 By combining teaching, independent study, academic support from Student Services and Library Services, and personal academic tutoring we seek to enable you to reflect on your progress and to build up a profile of skills, achievements and experiences that will help you to flourish and be successful.